cristaloleg/awesome-manifesto/README.md

 ### Git
 - [ ] 1 commit per change, do squash
   - you can easily work with changes
-- [ ] there might be few (alredy squashed) commits in a pull request
+- [ ] there might be few (already squashed) commits in a pull request
-  - don't make huge changes they will bury truth
+  - don't make huge changes they will bury the truth
 - [ ] touch few things at once
   - it's kinda obvious
 - [ ] rebase instead of merge